 A-Trans in Berlin asked Ellen Rodenberg to make an installation in their Schaufenster exhibitions in Subwaystation Kleistpark (U7).
 This season the theme of all A TRANS-exhibitions is A Femme City dealing with the female gaze on urban developments.
 Ellen complied and decided to ask her male-EX-MÊKH companions Maarten Schepers and Kees Koomen to design a pendant of her installation focussing on the element of gender in EX-MÊKH.
 The exhibition was opened friday September 11, 2020 by two performances: Knocking on Heaven’s Door van Kees Koomen and Opening Ritual van Ellen Rodenberg.

-Oakland Blues
+Oakland Blue

 EX-MÊKH – PROBE